 Firstly, thank you for visiting my blog, I hope you find it interesting and/or useful, hopefully both.
 And thank you even more if you decide you liked what you saw and would like to follow my ramblings and subscribe to regular updates.

-The blog, as its name is meant to suggest, takes a look at the nature that is present alongside us every day.
-There is so much that may be taken for granted or overlooked when we’re out and about whether that’s in a garden, a park, walking down a street, in the countryside or in a designated nature reserve.
-And if we don’t see it and appreciate it now, we may well lose it forever without us even being aware it was there in the first place.
+This blog, as its name ‘Everyday Nature Trails’ is meant to convey, is mainly about the nature that I discover on the walks in my locality in North Wales and in other places that I visit, that are mostly easily reached.
+There’s so much that we take for granted or overlook when we’re out and about whether that’s in a garden, a park, walking down a street, in the countryside, by the sea or in a designated nature reserve.
+I believe that even the commonest and most often seen wildlife deserves our due attention; if we don’t notice and appreciate it now, we may lose it forever without many of us even being aware it was there in the first place.

 I love to walk in places that are wild and off the beaten track and do so at every opportunity, but my main interest is in the wildlife that lives in close proximity to us, either by its own choice or because we have invaded their spaces to suit our own ends.
 Many of the Trails I write about are in easily and frequently accessed places, quite a few within designated Local Nature Reserves, which are managed by local authorities to provide space for people and wildlife, not an easy mix.